RMNP Camping Guide

 Campground Amenities

-• Potable water is seasonal.
+- Potable water is seasonal.

-• Flush toilets are seasonal.
+- Flush toilets are seasonal.

-• Food lockers are mandatory but seasonal.
+- Food lockers are mandatory but seasonal.

-• Some have ice, firewood, and recycling, but all are seasonal.
+- Some have ice, firewood, and recycling, but all are seasonal.

-RMNP Guide - Entrance Requirements
+RMNP Camping – Entrance Requirements

 Entering RMNP requires a Timed Entry Reservation.
 These become mandatory between May 27th and October 10th, 2022.
 This type of reservation combines a Parks Pass/Entrance Fee plus a reservation with a service such as in-park camping, horseback riding, or a tour.

-Stay Limits
+RMNP Camping Stay Limits

 Stay limits of 7 nights are in place from June 1st through September 30th.
 The limits extend to an additional 14 nights at the year-round campgrounds throughout the rest of the year.
 For further information, call 877-444-6777.

-RMNP Guide Backcountry Camping
+RMNP Camping Guide for the Backcountry

-There are many excellent resources on backcountry hiking and camping.
+There are many excellent resources for backcountry hiking and camping.
 Take the time to learn Leave No Trace principles, how to backpack safely, and how to care for the environment.
 Always remember this is your park.
 Its 269,723 acres are a resource for not only you but for many future generations to come.

 Get Outside with the Rocky Mountain Nature Association